-Just like your body, food is a mixture of chemicals, some of which are essential for normal body function.
-These essential chemicals are called nutrients.
-You need nutrients for normal growth and development, for maintaining cells and tissues, for fuel to do physical and metabolic work, and for regulating the hundreds of thousands of body processes that go on inside you every second of every day.
-Further, food must provide these nutrients; the body either cannot make these essential nutrients or cannot make enough of them.
-There are six classes of nutrients in food: carbohydrates, lipids (fats and oils), proteins, vitamins, minerals, and water (see FIGURE 1.9).
-For normal human growth, development, and maintenance, the diet must supply about 45 essential nutrients.
+Food is a mixture of chemicals called nutrients.
+You need nutrients for normal growth and development, for maintaining cells and tissues, for fuel to perform physical and metabolic work, and for regulating the hundreds of thousands of body processes that go on inside of you every second of every day.
+Some nutrients either exist in the body or the body can synthesize them.
+Examples of these nutrient are the amino acids alanine, arginine, asparagine, and others.
+These nutrients are referred to as nonessential nutrients because it is not necessary to obtain these nutrients from foods that we eat.
+On the other hand, there are nutrients that the body cannot synthesize, or cannot make enough of, and that must be provided through foods that we eat.
+These nutrients are termed essential nutrients.
+There are six classes of essential nutrients: carbohydrates, lipids (fats and oils), proteins, vitamins, minerals, and water.
+(See FIGURE 1.9.)
+The minimum diet for human growth, development, and maintenance must supply about 45 essential nutrients.
+Although termed nonessential and essential, all nutrients are required by the body for supporting daily processes and to maintain health.
+Adequate amounts of both nonessential and essential nutrients are necessary for optimal health.